profsmith89/ctps/_sources/welcome.md

 Instead, we will spend our time together in each chapter developing solutions to widely encountered problems.
 For example, how does one grab data from a text file?
 How do two individuals on different digital devices to communicate and cooperate with each other?
 How can you manipulate a digital image to portray something that never occurred?
 Or even, can search, which is at the heart of so many tools, work quickly over a large collection of data?

 Every computational concept and programming language feature I cover is taught within the context of a problem to be solved.
-I'll encourage you to work through each problem, and periodically, I'll give you the chance to practice what you've learned through a programming challenge, which builds upon the problem or problems we recently solved.
-These projects will both deepen your understanding of the concepts covered and develop your skills as someone capable of using computation to solve real-world problems.
+I'll encourage you to work through each problem, and periodically, I'll give you the chance to practice what you've learned.
+This work will both deepen your understanding of the concepts covered and develop your skills as someone capable of using computation to solve real-world problems.

 ## Learning to problem solve in three acts